kndelong/final_project/README.md

 ### Population Density in Teustepe
 ![](Teustepe_pop15(2).png)

-Between the two plots, it is evident by the difference in their color scales that Managua has a much larger concentraion of people.
+Between the two plots, it is evident by the difference in their color scales that Managua has a much larger concentration of people.
 Managua and Teustepe have similar land areas, the developement of the land however is much different.
-Managua is almost exlusively urbanized with a populatio of just over 1.2 million people; conversely Teustepe has a population of 36,000 people with only two vastly smaller 'urban' areas.
+Managua is almost exclusively urbanized with a population of just over 1.2 million people; conversely Teustepe has a population of 36,000 people with only two vastly smaller 'urban' areas.

 ## Assessment of Healthcare, Transportation, and Human Developement

 ![](TeustepeGitHub.png)

 As seen on in the image, there is one hospital that resides inside of the administrative boundary; the other is just outside in the next municipality which can be accessed by car.
-There are 463 km of roads within the municipalitfy of Teustepe which link the minor urban areas via a primary road that runs through the center of the district.
+There are 463 km of roads within the municipality of Teustepe which link the minor urban areas via a primary road that runs through the center of the district.

 | District | Urban Populations | Roadways | Healthcare Facilities |
 | :--------: | :-----------------: | :--------: | :---------------------: |